This post may contain affiliate links. Please read my disclosure policy.

 Pico is different from other many other salsas.
 Here is one example.
 My restaurant-style salsa blends together similar ingredients creating a liquid-based salsa.

 Pico de Gallo Recipe

-The secret to the best Pico de Gallo really comes down to making sure you use the best and freshest ingredients possible.
-The better the ingredients that you use, the better your Pico will be!
+The secret to the best pico is making sure you use the best and freshest ingredients possible.
+The better the ingredients that you use, the better it will be!

 Here’s my Pico de Gallo recipe.
-Make some today and eat it with everything.
-I sure am!
+I hope you make some today and enjoy it with many dishes!

 Pico de Gallo Recipe

-- 2 medium jalapeno peppers deseeded and deveined, diced
+- 2 medium peppers (serrano or jalapeno) deseeded and deveined, diced

 - 1/2 medium onion diced